Snowflake-Labs/snowpark-extensions/README.md

 The Snowpark Extensions project aims to simplify the migration process from Apache Spark to Snowpark for Scala developers.
 It provides a set of helper methods and utilities built as extensions on top of the existing Snowpark Scala APIs.

 The core goal is to minimize the amount of manual code changes required when migrating from Spark to Snowpark.
-This is achieved by leveraging Scala's implicit classes to essentially "overload" existing Snowpark classes like Column, DataFrame, and Session to have additional functionality not available out-of-the-box in Snowflake.
+This is achieved by leveraging Scala's implicit classes to essentially "overload" existing Snowpark classes like Column, DataFrame, and Session to have additional functionality not available out-of-the-box in Snowflake Snowpark Scala APIs.

 ## Features